Continual Learning with Strong Experience Replay: Method

 As illustrated in \fig~\ref{fig_consistency}, the backward consistency retains a subset of past experiences stored in $\mathcal{M}$.
 In contrast, the forward consistency can propagate the future experiences mimicked on $\mathcal{D}_t$ to new tasks over time.
-Therefore, our forward consistency can efficiently leverage the complete training data.
+Therefore, forward consistency can effectively leverage the complete training data.
+Moreover, during the model training, the parameters of the old mode are frozen, seeking consistent predictions on the current training data enhances the updated model has a larger overlap with the old model, improving the model generalization on old tasks and further preserving the acquired knowledge.

-{\bf Strong experience replay.} Based on the above analysis, we propose an SER method that combines two classification losses and two consistency losses during model training.
+{\bf Total training loss.} Based on the above analysis, the proposed SER method combines two classification losses and two consistency losses during model training.
 Formally, the total loss used in SER is represented as:

 where $\alpha$ and $\beta$ are the balancing parameters.